Multiple recruits with LA County Sheriff’s Department seriously injured after being struck by car

 SOUTH WHITTIER, Calif.
-(KTLA) – A group of people was struck by a vehicle in Los Angeles County on Wednesday morning, and it appears multiple LA County Sheriff’s Department recruits are among the victims.
+(KTLA) – A group of Los Angeles County Sheriff’s Department recruits was struck by a vehicle in Southern California on Wednesday morning.
+Officials say 23 people, including the driver, were injured, five of them critically.

-The collision, which took place at about 6:25 a.m., sent dozens of police, fire and medical units to an intersection in South Whittier, near an LASD academy.
+The collision, which took place at about 6:25 a.m., sent dozens of police, fire and medical units to an intersection in South Whittier, near the LASD’s STAR Explore Training Academy.

-The victims were initially identified as cadets, though the LASD later confirmed that they are recruits.
+The 22 LASD victims were initially identified as cadets, though the LASD later confirmed that they are recruits.

+Five of the recruits were critically injured, four were moderately injured, and 13 others were minorly injured.

+Capt.
+Sheila Kelliher of the Los Angeles County Fire Department shared a statement Wednesday morning, wishing all of the injured recruits a speedy recovery.

 Aerial footage from Nexstar’s KTLA showed a gray SUV, possibly a Honda CRV, that appeared to have crashed into a pole, suffering major front-end damage.
 Victims were also seen being attended to by emergency personnel, with some on gurneys and others receiving care at the scene.